A-Farhan/cova/README.rst

    Output:

-   A tab-delimited table.
+   A comma-delimited table.
 First row is for the whole-genome and following rows are for other regions.
    First column is the region's name and second column is for its nucleotide diversity.

 10. **TREE**